Lake Santeetlah

 Lake Santeetlah, part of the Tennessee River watershed, was created in 1928 when Alcoa dammed the Cheoah River as a means of generating hydroelectric power in Graham County, North Carolina.
+The name "Santeelah" is derived from a Native American word which means "blue waters."
 The reservoir is largely surrounded by the Cheoah District of the Nantahala National Forest.
 During the last decades of the twentieth century non-public lands were developed as scenic residences and vacation homes, most notably in the area now incorporated as the town of Lake Santeetlah.